St. Paul Street West (Regional Road 81) - CN Rail Bridge Replacement

 Originally constructed in 1922, the St. Paul Street West CN Rail Bridge has undergone extensive inspection and evaluation that has identified the structure for immediate replacement.
 The replacement will address the aging infrastructure and improve the vertical alignment of the roadway and the retaining walls on all bridge approaches.

-Niagara Region is leading the project because of its close relation to the St. Catharines GO Train Station redevelopment.
-Improvements to access the proposed GO Transit station via Great Western Street will be addressed.
+Niagara Region is leading the project because of its close relation to the St. Catharines Train Station redevelopment to a multi-model transit hub.
+Improvements to access the transit station via Great Western Street will be addressed.

 Project update